 - Large funders expect you to have a planned and documented strategy for maintaining your mission beyond the immediate grant funds—and your website is one of the strongest indicators that you are a serious organization.
 (Without a clear brand expression and strategy, your application is much more likely to be tossed into the “maybe next year” or “maybe never” pile.)

-Rare is a great example of a branded donation page.
+Rare has a great example of a branded donation page.

 Not only is this page branded, but it also works well for a number of other reasons: